eddyzhang2018/SQL/README.md

 ```

-* TRUNCATE() truncates a number to a specified digits of decimal places.
+* TRUNCATE(number, decimals) truncates a number to a specified digits of decimal places.

 ```
   SELECT TRUNCATE(255.998877, 5)